rjhilgefort/github-user-activity/README.md

 | Name | Default | Description |
 | --- | --- | --- |
 | REACT_APP_GH_AUTH | - | Authorization token for fetching from the GH API |

+## Notes

+- I swapped out React PropTypes for FLow.
+I can see runtime typechecking being useful as well, but I value static type checking quite a lot.